Joseph Emory Davis: American Civil War

-In 1863, after the fall of Vicksburg, Davis took his family and kidnapped many slaves away from the plantation to Tuscaloosa, Alabama.
+In 1863, after the fall of Vicksburg, Davis took his family and took many of his slaves away from the plantation to Tuscaloosa, Alabama.
 Such moves were typical of major planters trying to preserve their "property" in chattel.
 His wife Eliza died the following year.
 They had no children together.

 Ben Montgomery continued to run things.
 But some slaves broke into the Big House and appropriated clothing and furniture.
 When the Union Army gained control of the area, General Ulysses S. Grant decided to make Davis Bend a "negro paradise" and allowed freedmen to lease land, as well as allowing black refugees to settle in the area.
 In 1865, Davis Bend raised nearly 2000 bales of cotton which Montgomery arranged for sale at a profit of $160,000.
 The slave community at Davis Bend had internal conflicts, as well as conflict with some of the military orders during the war.
 Many left after emancipation.